fujaba/fulib/README.md

       Fulib.createGenerator().generate(model);
 <!-- end_code_fragment: -->

-Once your IDE has compiled the generated code you may use it:
+Once your IDE has compiled the generated code, you may use it like:

 <!-- insert_code_fragment: StudyRightUserStories.testSimpleObjectModel -->
       University studyRight = new University();